KatyBrown/ERVsearch/man/pages/introduction.md

 A list of chromosome names to include.
 The names should the names in the fasta file cropped at the first space,  e.g. "NW_006711271.1 Panthera tigris altaica isolate TaeGuk unplaced genomic scaffold" should just be listed as NW_006711271.1.
 The names should be listed with one name per line, are case sensitive and need to be identical to those in the fasta file.
 This file needs to be named keep_chroms.txt and in the working directory.

+## Databases
+Several sets of reference sequences are provided as part of this package.

+For each retroviral gene (gag, pol and env), a representative set of retroviral open reading frames has been selected from NCBI Genbank and various publications.

+These files are provided as:

+`ERVsearch/ERV_db/gag.fasta` - *gag* gene amino acid sequences<br>
+`ERVsearch/ERV_db/pol.fasta` - *pol* gene amino acid sequences<br>
+`ERVsearch/ERV_db/env.fasta` - *env* gene amino acid sequences<br>
+`ERVsearch/ERV_db/all_ERVs_nt.fasta` - all ORFs as nucleotide sequences `ERVsearch/ERV_db/all_ERVs_aa.fasta` - all ORFs as amino acid sequences

+A number of subsets of sequences are also provided to use in phylogenetic analysis.

+These are:

+`ERVsearch/phylogenies/group_phylogenies/*fasta`

+Small groups of nucleotide sequences from the ORF database which are closely related, selected manually as representatives of these groups based on prior knowledge, sequence similarity and phylogenetic analysis.
+Newly identified sequences are assigned to these groups where possible.

+`ERVsearch/phylogenies/summary_phylogenies/*fasta`
+Broader groups of nucleotide sequences from the ORF database for each gene (gag, pol and env) and each genus (gamma, beta, delta, alpha, epsilon, lenti and spuma).
+Newly identified sequences are incorporated into phylogenetic trees based on these sequences, plus more closely related sequences from the `group_phylogenies` fasta files.

 ## Usage
 ### Running the Pipeline
 The pipeline is implemented using the pipeline development package [ruffus](http://www.ruffus.org.uk/), (Goodstadt 2010, doi:[10.1093/bioinformatics/btq524](https://doi.org/10.1093/bioinformatics/btq524)).